 - Ultrasound: High-energy sound waves are bounced off organs and tissue and make echoes, which form a picture of the internal body.

-- Endoscopy: When involvement of the digestive tract is suspected, a tube is passed into a body opening such as mouth or rectum to look at internal tissue; often, a biopsy is also taken at the same time.
+- Endoscopy: When involvement of the digestive tract is suspected, a tube is passed into a body opening such as mouth or rectum to look at internal tissue; often, biopsies are also taken at the same time.

 Treatment depends upon the individual patient and is planned after thorough testing to determine the extent of disease.
-In some cases, LCH may regress on its own without treatment.
+In some cases with limited or single organ involvement, LCH may regress on its own without treatment.
 In others, minimal treatment such as steroids, NSAIDS (anti-inflammatory drugs), or even surgical removal will result in a positive outcome.
 Low-dose radiation may be helpful for some situations.
 In patients with more extensive disease, systemic chemotherapy is most often necessary.
 Several drugs and combinations have been shown in clinical trials to give excellent outcomes with minimal side effects.
 These drugs include steroids (prednisone), vinblastine, vincristine, etoposide (VP-16), methotrexate, cytosine arabinoside (Ara-C) and 6-MP.
-For patients with severe disease that progresses and is not responsive to initial treatment, chemotherapy with 2-CdA, alone or in combination with Ara-C, thalidomide or ultraviolet light (PUVA) has been used in patients with only skin disease.
+For patients with severe disease that progresses and is not responsive to initial treatment, chemotherapy with 2-CdA, alone or in combination with Ara-C, thalidomide or ultraviolet light (PUVA) for patients with only skin disease have been reported to have activity.
 Steroid or other types of creams may also help limited skin disease.
 In very rare cases, liver, lung, or even bone-marrow transplant has been necessary for recovery.